Particle swarm optimization: Convergence

 Convergence of the sequence of solutions has been investigated for PSO.
 These analyses have resulted in guidelines for selecting PSO parameters that are believed to cause convergence to a point and prevent divergence of the swarm's particles (particles do not move unboundedly and will converge to somewhere).
 However, the analyses were criticized by Pedersen for being oversimplified as they assume the swarm has only one particle, that it does not use stochastic variables and that the points of attraction, that is, the particle's best known position p and the swarm's best known position g, remain constant throughout the optimization process.
 However, it was shown that these simplifications do not affect the boundaries found by these studies for parameter where the swarm is convergent.
-Considerable effort has been made in recent years to weaken the modelling assumption utilized during the stability analysis of PSO, with the most recent generalized result applying to numerous PSO variants and utilized what was shown to be the minimal necessary modeling assumptions.
+Considerable effort has been made in recent years to weaken the modeling assumption utilized during the stability analysis of PSO, with the most recent generalized result applying to numerous PSO variants and utilized what was shown to be the minimal necessary modeling assumptions.

 Convergence to a local optimum has been analyzed for PSO in and.
 It has been proven that PSO needs some modification to guarantee finding a local optimum.

-This means that determining convergence capabilities of different PSO algorithms and parameters still depends on empirical results.
+This means that determining the convergence capabilities of different PSO algorithms and parameters still depends on empirical results.
 One attempt at addressing this issue is the development of an "orthogonal learning" strategy for an improved use of the information already existing in the relationship between p and g, so as to form a leading converging exemplar and to be effective with any PSO topology.
 The aims are to improve the performance of PSO overall, including faster global convergence, higher solution quality, and stronger robustness.
 However, such studies do not provide theoretical evidence to actually prove their claims.